LCIAD Code of Practice for Handling Complaints

 In this practice we take complaints very seriously indeed and try to ensure that all patients are pleased with their experience of our service.
 When patients complain, they are dealt with courteously and promptly so that the matter is resolved as quickly as possible.
 This procedure is based on these objectives.

 1. The person responsible for dealing with any complaints about the service is the Practice manager Zoe Harmer.

 2. If you have a complaint on the telephone or at the reception desk, we will listen to your complaint and offer to refer you to speak with Zoe Harmer.
 The member of staff with whom you are communicating will take brief details of the complaint and pass them on.
 If we cannot arrange this within a reasonable period or if you do not wish to wait to discuss the matter, arrangements will be made for another member of management, either the Clinical Director, Dr Koray Feran or his PA Sarah Ward to deal with it.

 3. If you complain in writing, the letter or email will be passed on immediately to Zoe Harmer.

 4. If a complaint is about any aspect of clinical care or associated charges it will normally be referred to the dental surgeon responsible for your care, unless you do not want this to happen.
 In this case you will be referred to the Clinical Director, Dr Koray Feran.

 5. We will acknowledge your complaint together with a copy of this Code of Practice within three working days.
-You will be invited to discuss your concerns; we will seek to investigate the complaint within the agreed response period of the complaint being received to give an explanation of the circumstances which led to the complaint.
-If we are unable to investigate the complaint within this agreed time period, we will notify you in writing, giving reasons for the delay and a likely period within which the investigation will be completed.
+You will be invited to discuss your concerns; we will seek to investigate the complaint within the agreed response period of the complaint being received to explain the circumstances which led to the complaint.
+If we are unable to investigate the complaint within the agreed time, we will notify you in writing, giving reasons for the delay and a likely period within which the investigation will be completed.